bmaupin/civ-be-linux-fixes/docs/troubleshooting.md

 #### To troubleshoot

 1. First, make sure the mod patch in the [readme](../README.md) is installed

-1. Check the [readme](../README.md) for any other fixes that may apply to you

 1. The mod may require specific DLC or no DLC to work.
 Go to the _DLC_ menu in the game to load or unload DLC.